pyenv-win/pyenv-win/README.md

-   local        Set or show the local application-specific Python version global       Set or show the global Python version shell        Set or show the shell-specific Python version install      Install a Python version using python-build uninstall    Uninstall a specific Python version rehash       Rehash pyenv shims (run this after installing executables) version      Show the current Python version and its origin version-name Show the current Python version versions     List all Python versions available to pyenv
+   local        Set or show the local application-specific Python version global       Set or show the global Python version shell        Set or show the shell-specific Python version install      Install 1 or more versions of Python uninstall    Uninstall 1 or more versions of Python update       Update the cached version DB rehash       Rehash pyenv shims (run this after switching Python versions) version      Show the current Python version and its origin version-name Show the current Python version versions     List all Python versions available to pyenv